JonathanGrossman/python_basics/04_data_types.md

 ## Numeric

 Python's numeric data type is split into three subtypes: integer, float, and complex.
 Integers and floats are the most common.
 It's likely you may never even use the complex number, which is used for advanced math calculations.

+We write numbers by just typing the number -- no quotes or apostrophes or other symbols required.

 Integers are whole numbers, meaning no decimal places.
-Integers can be positive or negative
+Integers can be positive or negative.
 ```python
 w = 100
 ```